larray-project/larray/doc/source/tutorial.rst

 Arrays can also be generated in an easier way through creation functions:

--  :py:func:`ndrange` : fills an array with increasing numbers
+-  :py:func:`ndtest` : creates a test array with increasing numbers as data
--  :py:func:`ndtest` : same as ndrange but with axes generated automatically (for testing)
 -  :py:func:`empty` : creates an array but leaves its allocated memory unchanged (i.e., it contains "garbage".
 Be careful !)
 -  :py:func:`zeros` : fills an array with 0